 You can contact Game of the People here: email@example.com

-Neil has visited the following Continental European football clubs: Ajax Amsterdam, PSV Eindhoven, Feyenoord, Anderlecht, Union St. Gilloise, Bordeaux, Paris St. Germain, Ferencvaros, Vasas Budapest, Rapid Vienna, Athletic Bilbao, Barcelona, Hamburg, Hannover, FC Berlin Dynamo, AGF Aarhus, Frem BK, Brondby, FC Kobenhavn, Lyngby, Vanlose, Helsingor, IFK Gothenburg, Halmstad, FC Zurich, Young Boys Bern, AC Milan, Bohemians of Prague and FC Porto.
+Neil has visited the following Continental European football clubs over the past four years: Ajax Amsterdam, PSV Eindhoven, Feyenoord, Anderlecht, Union St. Gilloise, Bordeaux, Paris St. Germain, Ferencvaros, Vasas Budapest, Rapid Vienna, Athletic Bilbao, Barcelona, Hamburg, Hannover, FC Berlin Dynamo, AGF Aarhus, Frem BK, Brondby, FC Kobenhavn, Lyngby, Vanlose, Helsingor, IFK Gothenburg, Halmstad, FC Zurich, Young Boys Bern, AC Milan, Bohemians of Prague and FC Porto.

 He has also visited 84 of the current Premier and Football League clubs.